alex-bellon/cybersecurity-resources/reverse-engineering.md

 - [The Zoo](https://github.com/ytisf/theZoo) - A repository of LIVE malwares for your own joy and pleasure. theZoo is a project created to make the possibility of malware analysis open and available to the public.

 ## Tools
+- [angrop](https://github.com/angr/angrop) - angrop is a rop gadget finder and chain builder
-- [Cutter](https://github.com/radareorg/cutter) - Free and Open Source Reverse Engineering Platform powered by radare2
+- [Cutter](https://github.com/radareorg/cutter) - Free and Open Source Reverse Engineering Platform powered by rizin
 - [Ghidra](https://ghidra-sre.org/) - A software reverse engineering (SRE) suite of tools developed by NSA's Research Directorate in support of the Cybersecurity mission
 - [objdump](https://sourceware.org/binutils/docs/binutils/objdump.html) - Displays the hex and assembly for a binary file
+- [USBREVue](https://github.com/wcooley/usbrevue) - USBREVue is a suite of tools for reverse-engineering USB devices.